skylight-hq/skylight.digital/_projects/ncoc_refugee_admissions_research.md

 [Penn Biden Center](https://global.upenn.edu/penn-biden-center) and Eric Hysen, senior fellow at the
-[National Conference on Citizenship](https://ncoc.org/), took a human-centered-design approach to formulating our recommendations.
+[National Conference on Citizenship](https://ncoc.org/), took a human-centered design approach to formulating our recommendations.
 In dozens of video calls, we talked to experts responsible for shaping policy, implementing operations, or advocating for USRAP.
 We met with refugees who experienced the admissions process.
 Using trauma-informed interviewing